UserLeap/userleap-ios-sdk-releases/README.md

-# UserLeap iOS SDK
+# Sprig iOS SDK

-Official Releases of the UserLeap iOS SDK
+Official Releases of the Sprig iOS SDK

-Thank you for choosing UserLeap.
+Thank you for choosing Sprig.
 This guide should help you get started.

 ## Getting the SDK